 GDPR: What should I think about when I collaborate with others or share my data?

-Research data with personal data can be shared within Ghent University with researchers within your own research project or with fellow researchers under certain conditions for further processing or reuse of the research data.
+Research data with personal data can be shared within Ghent University with fellow researchers (within or outside your research project) under certain conditions for further processing or reuse of the research data.
 It is important to document and justify this transfer of data in the GDPR register.
-Also, do not forget to complete the register for each new processing by yourself or by fellow researchers within your own institution.
+Also, do not forget to complete the register for each new processing by yourself or by fellow researchers within Ghent University.

 What are the conditions for the reuse of personal data?